LambdAurora/LambDynamicLights/API.md

 ## Item light sources

-By default every items will emit the same amount of light as their assigned block if possible.
+By default, every item will emit the same amount of light as their assigned block if possible.

-But for items that are not assigned to a block, or for items that should not lit up underwater, there's JSON files to write!
+But for items that are not assigned to a block, or for items that should not light up underwater, there's JSON files to write!

-The JSONs are located in `<modid>:dynamiclights/item/<file>.json`.
+The JSONs are located in `<namespace>:dynamiclights/item/<file>.json`.

 ### JSON item light source

 The format is simple:

-- `item` - The identifier of the affected item.
+- `match` - The [item predicate](https://minecraft.wiki/w/Template:Nbt_inherit/conditions/item/template) to match the affected items.
+- `luminance` - Can either be:
-- `luminance` - Either a number between `0` and `15` and corresponds to the luminance value, or is a string with either a block identifier to get the luminance from or `"block"` to use the default assigned block luminance value.
+  - a number between `0` and `15`, which corresponds to the luminance value.
+  - an object with a type and arguments, which can be:
+    - `{ "type": "block", "block": "<block identifier>" }` to copy the luminance value of the specified block.
+    - `{ "type": "block_self" }` to copy the luminance value of the block already associated with the matched item.
-- `water_sensitive` *(Optional)* - `true` if the item doesn't emit light when submerged in water, else `false`.
+- `water_sensitive` *(Optional)* - `true` if the item doesn't emit light when submerged in water, or `false` otherwise.
+- `silence_error` *(Optional)* - `true` to silence any kind of runtime error from the item light source, this is heavily discouraged unless you know what you're doing as you will not be made aware of errors!
+  Errors will still be logged if in a development environment or if the `lambdynamiclights.resource.force_log_errors` property is set to `true`.

 #### Examples